udexon/UCollab/Q25_UCollab.md

 Unfortunately, the propositions of shared economy of cooking classes and the historical role of overseas Chinese restaurants eliminating poverty do not fit the Western liberal narratives, in that:

 - These propositions fundamentally assume Marx class struggles still exist, which the left and right of the West both deny.
-- The history of overseas Chinese restaurants and recent economic miracles of China provide novel Chinese solutions to Marxist class struggles.
+- The history of overseas Chinese restaurants and recent economic miracles of China provide novel Chinese, non-violent solutions to Marxist class struggles.

 ... topic for another article to explore?